Leptogenesis and low-energy CP violation in a type-II-dominated left-right seesaw model: Type-II-dominated leptogenesis

-with $\widetilde{R}_{1}=(5 R-4)$ and $\widetilde{R}_{2}=(R-4)$.
-An approximation for smaller $m_{\rm sm}$ values and corresponding expressions for the inverted neutrino mass ordering are listed in App.~\ref{app:AppB}.
+An approximation for smaller $m_{\rm sm}$ values and corresponding expressions for the inverted neutrino mass ordering are listed in \ref{app:AppB}.
 More complicated expressions in matrix form are obtained when flavor effects are present.
 Here, we stay brief as we will demonstrate in the next section that flavor effects are insignificant.